Georgian (Unicode block)

 Georgian is a Unicode block containing the Mkhedruli and Asomtavruli Georgian characters used to write Modern Georgian, Svan, and Mingrelian languages.
 Another lower case, Nuskhuri, is encoded in a separate Georgian Supplement block, which is used with the Asomtavruli to write the ecclesiastical Khutsuri Georgian script.

-Mtavruli capitals are included in a separate Georgian Extended block, but the capital letters are not used for title casing.
+Mtavruli, large versions of Mkhedruli used in all-caps text, are found in the Georgian Extended block, although Georgian is generally unicameral and both upper cases are nonstandard.

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Georgian block: